dewloosh/SigmaEpsilon/docs/source/api/mesh/api_db.rst

 Mesh Classes
 ------------

-Mesh classes are all subclasses of :class:`dewloosh.core.DeepDict`, which means that in the first place a mesh is a nested dictionary, with a self-replicating default factory.
+Mesh classes are all subclasses of :class:`sigmaepsilon.core.DeepDict`, which means that in the first place a mesh is a nested dictionary, with a self-replicating default factory.
 Every dictionary inside a sturcure like this can hold on to either points or cells, or both.
 They also can store data related to the points or the cells,